Tammo-Feldmann/kalliergo/content/posts/HelloWorld.md

 ---
-title: Vote For Pedro
+title: Vote For Pedo
 ---

-# Welcome to the blog.
+# Welcome to the bog.

 > To edit this site head over to the [`/admin`](/admin) route.
 Then click the pencil icon in the bottom lefthand corner to start editing 🦙.